OMNI MED: Community Health Workers and Global Health

 Applicants may be from any country, but must have English language proficiency.
 Additionally, applicants can come any month of the year.

-Our Omni Med driver, Robert Kiyimba, will pick up participants at Entebbe International Airport and drive them to a hotel in Kampala for an overnight stay (for night arrivals), or directly to the site in Mukono.
+An Omni Med driver will pick up participants at Entebbe International Airport and drive them to a hotel in Kampala for an overnight stay (for night arrivals), or directly to the site in Makata Village.

 All Omni Med participants are encouraged to purchase their VISAs for Uganda at the Arrivals Terminal upon entering Uganda.